Food

 4 min Read

-Grilling certainly beats frying for health because the fat in food drips down to yield leaner fare.
+Grilling certainly beats deep-frying for health because the fat in food drips down to yield leaner fare.
 However, those fat drippings can also lead to ferocious flames.
 The result can be somewhat charred and very smoky grilled food that likely contains significant amounts of potential cancer-causing compounds such as heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs).

 You can lessen the amounts of these compounds and make these foods a safer choice for your family, especially over the long term.